jasmine-rios/gitHub-docs-example/README.md

 ```
 > Here is an example of using a Codeblock for an error that appears in bash.

+When you can always provide a Codeblock instead of a screenshot.
+If you need to take a screenshot make sure it is not a photo from your phone.

 ## Step 2 - How to take screenshots

 A screenshot is when you capture a part of your screen from your laptop, desktop, or phone.